 6. Japanese Chin

-Otherwise known as the Japanese Spaniel, the Japanese Chin is a popular dog for those that have less time to care for their pets.
+Otherwise known as the Japanese Spaniel, the Japanese Chin is a popular dog for those that don’t have a lot of time to care for their pets.
 It’s true that the Chin is an independent breed and can be left alone for a few hours at a time.

 Some owners describe them as “cat-like” dogs for this very reason.
 Even so, the Chins will still love and appreciate all human interactions.
 Always cheerful and bright, they’re the type of lap dogs that’ll be up for anything you want to do!

-They’re not hypoallergenic dogs, though they do have an easy-to-care-for single coat that they will often groom themselves.
+They’re not hypoallergenic dogs, though they do have an easy-to-care-for single coat.
+Plus, they’ll often groom themselves.
 And when it comes to training, the Japanese Chin will happily do your bidding due to their people-pleasing nature.

 RECOMMENDED: 13 Best Japanese Dog Breeds